agb32/cosmadoc/docs/source/jupyter.md

     ssh -N -L 8443:login8b.cosma.dur.ac.uk:443 USER@login8b.cosma.dur.ac.uk

 where `USER` is the username you use for SSH access.
 Then point your web browser to https://localhost:8443.
+Note, after successfully logging in, these commands won't show anything - if you wish to have a login prompt, remove the `-N` flag.

 ## Launching Jupyter Lab on a compute node